james-stevens/dns-gslb/README.md

 This has obvious flaws, which is probably the reason it is rarely used, especially for interactive clients used directly by end users, e.g browsers.
 Although it can still be useful for scenarios like email delivery, where delays in the order of a few seconds to a minute are less consequential.

-Instead people tend to rely on specific software and / or services to provide fail-over, load-balancing and geo-targetting functionality.
+Instead people tend to rely on specific software and / or services to provide fail-over, load-balancing and geo-targeting functionality.

-However, there is a way in which you can have fail-over, load-balancing and geo-targetting using only DNS.
+However, there is a way in which you can have fail-over, load-balancing and geo-targeting using only DNS.
 This has the huge advantages of not introducing more points of failure, as little to no additional cost, uses off-the-shelf software and mostly uses the systems & services you were going to run anyway (mostly!).

 ## The Proposal